danielmapar/business-relationship-graph-demo/README.md

 * Run `VAGRANT_DEFAULT_PROVIDER=vmware_desktop vagrant up --provision`.
     * This will build your development Virtual Machine.

-* Run `vagrant ssh` to get inside of it after wards.
+* Run `vagrant ssh` to get inside of it afterwards.

 ### Run services locally